SELECT

 Syntax - FROM Clause

-Using TVFs such as UNNEST is permitted in FROM clauses in the following way:
+Using TVFs such as UNNEST is permitted in FROM clauses as follows:

 FROM <from_items>, UNNEST(<array_column> [,<array_column>...]) [[ AS ] <row_alias>]